MichaelELeonard/SQL-Challenge/EmployeeSQL/README.md

 Data Engineering

 The exported SQL file from QuickDBD was import into PostgreSQL and the resulting schema code was used to create the tables and constraints of the SQL-CHALLENGE database.
-Data from the six CSV were then uploaded into the database tables and db constrains were established for analysis.
+Data from the six CSV files were then uploaded into the database tables and db constrains were established for analysis.

 Data Analysis